 The purpose of a presentation is for a person who is an expert in the paper's domain (including in constraints as well as design alternatives considered) to educate a group of general C++ experts.
 This requires that the presenter be qualified to answer detailed questions about design constraints in the problem domain, design alternatives considered and how they worked out, and so forth at a level that the group as a whole does not already know.

 A major outcome of the subgroup discussion is to give feedback and direction to the author regarding how to improve their proposal to create an updated revision for the next meeting.
-The presenter must be someone who is invested in the proposal and ensure feedback will be used, which means the presenter will personally produce a new revision of the paper based on feedback or else will communicate feedback to the author to do so.
+The presenter must be someone who is invested in the proposal and will ensure feedback will be used, which means the presenter will personally produce a new revision of the paper based on feedback or else will communicate feedback to the author to do so.
 Otherwise, the group's time to generate the feedback is meaningless.

 Note: In the past, sometimes the subgroup chair has tried to help find a presenter.
 This is not useful and is actively discouraged, because in practice it results in a presenter who is at best semi-familiar with the topic and who is not personally invested in working on the paper.